symbol/symbol-docs/source/getting-started/setup-workstation.rst

     $> git clone https://github.com/tech-bureau/catapult-service-bootstrap
     $> cd catapult-service-bootstrap
     $> docker-compose up

+.. note:: Is catapult service bootstrap not working?
+Check |catapult-service-bootstrap-known-issues|.

 2. Check if you can get the first block information: